HpWang-whu/YOHO/README.md

 ## Requirements

-Here we offer the FCGF backbone YOMO, so the FCGF requirements need to be met:
+Here we offer the FCGF backbone YOHO, so the FCGF requirements need to be met:

 - Ubuntu 14.04 or higher
 - CUDA 11.1 or higher